Adapting OpenAI's CLIP Model for Few-Shot Image Inspection in Manufacturing Quality Control: An Expository Case Study

-Given the relatively large number of potential defect classes (up to nine if we consider the class--severity combination), it would be interesting to investigate the model's multi-class classification performance.
-Note that we can extract its multiclass classification performance without the need to ``retrain'' or ``rerun'' the model.
+Given the relatively large number of potential defect classes (up to nine if we consider the class-severity combination), it would be interesting to investigate the model's multiclass classification performance.
+Note that we can extract its multiclass classification performance without needing to ``retrain'' or ``rerun'' the model.
 Recall that our approach takes every test image and computes its cosine similarity with every image within the ``nominal'' and ``defective'' training dataset.
-From this comparison, we identify the most relevant image within each nominal and defective class, their match probability, and training-based captions (detailed image description) for its most similar training ``nominal'' and ``defective'' images.
+From this comparison, we identify the most relevant image within each nominal and defective class, its match probability, and training-based captions (detailed image description) for its most similar training ``nominal'' and ``defective'' images.
 Consider our test set image \texttt{microstructure\_039.png} to explain this concept further.
 The output from our \texttt{CLIP-}based implementation is shown in Figure \ref{fig:csv_output_reformatted}.
-The Figure shows that the overall classification result is defective since the probability of being defective (0.505) is slightly larger than non-defective (0.495).
+The Figure shows that the overall classification result is defective, as the probability of being defective (0.505) is slightly larger than that of being non-defective (0.495).
 We can also see that its most similar defective image is \texttt{microstructure\_001.png}, which had a description/caption that ends with ``low single crystal structure''.
-We extracted this description using simple text extraction strategies to obtain our multi-class results.
+We extracted this description using simple text extraction strategies to obtain our multiclass results.
 We utilized two extraction strategies: (a) focusing only on whether it is ``band'', ``bimodal'', or ``single-crystal'', and (b) assigning it to one of the nine defective sub-labels shown in Figure \ref{fig:microstructures} by extracting severity (``low'', ``medium'', and ``high'') and the primary defect class (``band'', ``bimodal'', and ``single-crystal'') indicators.